soupedup/discourse_docker/fly/README.md

 ## Running Discourse on Fly.io

 Discourse is a curious player in the open source application space.
 True, at its core it's a 10+ year old, battle-tested Rails app.
-But its only supported container-based deployment strategy bundles Sidekiq, Nginx, Postgresql, and even a [custom websocket-based message bus]() into a single image, designed to run on a single server.
+But its only supported container-based deployment strategy bundles Sidekiq, Nginx, Redis, Postgresql, and even a [custom websocket-based message bus](https://github.com/discourse/message_bus) into a single image, designed to run on a single server.

-This approach cleverly allows potential Discourse deployers to defer to the systems knowledge of the Discourse maintainers.
-But it poses a challenge for running it as a standard, [12-factor]() Rails app.
-You might want to do this to scale a large installation, get peace of mind from hosted databases, or because you think it's the right way to deploy these days.
+While this approach is dead simple for simple installations, it's a challenge to extract these services and run Discourse as a [12-factor](https://12factor.net/) web application.
+You might want to do this to scale a large installation, get peace of mind from managed database services, or simply because you think it's the right way to deploy these days.

-On Fly, another reason to split out databases is to take advantage of region-local [Postgresql]() and [Redis] instances() to improve perceived application performance.
-We cover the experiments we ran to attempt this [later in this document]().
+On Fly, another reason to do this is to take advantage of globally distributed [Postgresql](https://fly.io/blog/globally-distributed-postgres/) and [Redis](https://fly.io/blog/last-mile-redis/) instances to improve perceived application performance.
+We cover the experiments we ran to attempt this [later in this document](#multiple-region-deployment).

 In this repo, we try to keep changes to the supported build minimal so we may continue to merge upstream changes.

 ### Building a deployable image

-If you just want to try a deployment, [skip here]().
+If you just want to try a deployment, [skip here for single region deployment instructions](#single-region-deployment).

 #### Changes for deployment on Fly

-Discourse provides their [launcher script]() and some [sample templates]() for generating a deployable Docker image.
+Discourse provides their [launcher script](https://github.com/discourse/discourse_docker/blob/master/launcher) and some [sample configuration templates](https://github.com/discourse/discourse_docker/blob/master/samples) for generating a deployable Docker image.

 Roughly, the script will:

 * Grab the [discourse base image](https://hub.docker.com/r/discourse/base)
 * Clone the current discourse repository in a temporary container